rylincoln/developer.fulcrumapp.com/_data-events/reference.md

 ### [STORAGE](/data-events/reference/storage/)

-Instantiates a storage object for setting and getting local storage items.
+Returns a storage object for setting and getting local storage items.